Home › Blog › Top 18 Customer Engagement Metrics You Should Track & Measure in 2025

 Customer Journey Stage: Advocacy

+What It Is: Content shares track how often users share your content (like articles, blog posts, or social media updates) on their own networks.
+This metric indicates how far your message is spreading beyond your immediate audience.
+How to Calculate: Content Shares = Number of shares across social platforms and websites.
+Example: If 500 users shared your blog post, the metric would be 500 shares.
 Why It Matters: Content shares are an incredible indicator of your content’s reach and how much people resonate with it.
 The more shares you get, the more likely your audience will recommend your content, which can increase brand awareness and advocacy.
+How to Improve It:

-• Make content valuable and share-worthy (educational, emotional, or entertaining).
+• Make content valuable and share-worthy (educational, emotional, or entertaining)

-• Add social sharing buttons to make sharing easy.
+• Add social sharing buttons to make sharing easy

 • Encourage sharing by adding CTAs like “Share this with a friend!”